Skip to Main Content

 Your Bicycle Accident Injuries

-Portland is home to the most bike riders per capita and the most bike commuters (6 percent of commuters) than any other city in the country, and bicycle accidents are unfortunately common.
+Oregon is home to the most bike riders per capita and the most bike commuters (6 percent of commuters) than any other state in the country, and bicycle accidents are unfortunately common.
 They are often the result of the reckless actions of motorists, such as speeding, running red lights, and driving distracted or impaired.
 Serious and potentially life-threatening injuries often occur as a result.

 In order to protect themselves, it is important for bicyclists in our area to be aware of how crashes and collisions typically happen.
 Common ways these accidents typically happen include: